US envoy meets with Afghan president in Kabul

-Kabul, Sep 2 (AFP) The US envoy leading efforts to forge a deal with the Taliban has met with Afghan President Ashraf Ghani in Kabul, officials said Monday, as a historic agreement with the insurgents appeared close.
+Kabul, Sept 2 (AFP) The US envoy leading efforts to forge a deal with the Taliban has met with Afghan President Ashraf Ghani in Kabul, an official said Monday, as a historic agreement with the insurgents appeared close.
 Zalmay Khalilzad has spent about a year meeting with the Taliban in Doha in a series of talks aimed at ending America's 18-year-old war in Afghanistan.

 The deal centres on a US troop withdrawal in return for several security guarantees from the Taliban, broader peace talks between the insurgents and the Afghan government, and an eventual ceasefire.
-Khalilzad - a former US ambassador to Afghanistan and Iraq - arrived in Kabul Sunday evening following a ninth round of talks up with the Taliban in the Qatari capital.
+Speaking on condition of anonymity, an official told AFP that Khalilzad arrived in Kabul Sunday evening and met with Ghani to discuss the latest developments after a ninth round of talks wrapped up in the Qatari capital.

-He met with Ghani then and on Monday, when he showed the Afghan leader a draft of the US-Taliban agreement, officials said.
-"We will look into the document and discussions with Amb Khalilzad and team will continue," Ghani's advisor Waheed Omar tweeted, adding that additional details would be provided later in the day.

 On Sunday, Khalilzad said the US and the Taliban were at the "threshold" of a deal that would reduce violence and pave the way for "sustainable" peace.
 But even as negotiations have entered their apparent final stage, violence has continued apace across Afghanistan.